-- When turning, you MUST not turn so close to them that the bicyclist is in danger of being hit.
+When turning, allow enough room so the bicyclist is not in danger of being hit.

-can legally move to the left lane to turn left, to pass another
+can legally move to the left lane to turn left, pass another

-vehicle or bicycle, or to avoid debris or parked cars.
+vehicle or bicycle, or avoid debris or parked cars.

 Bicyclists may have to swerve to avoid a car door suddenly opening,